 Wednesdays, 7 p.m. – 12 a.m.

-A new weekly night market coming to the Atwater Village area will feature food, artisan and merchandise vendors and will make its debut in Fall 2024.
+A new weekly night market coming to the Los Feliz/Atwater Village area on December 3, 2024 will feature food, artisan and merchandise vendors along with live entertainment.

 Mid City Night Market